iniciontingookou/gookou_angular-ng-grid-rails/README.md

-# angular-ng-grid-rails
+# Gookou_angular-ng-grid-rails

-angular-ng-grid-rails wraps the [AngularJS ng-grid](https://github.com/angular-ui/ng-grid) component for use in Rails 3.1 and above.
+Gookou_angular-ng-grid-rails wraps the [AngularJS ng-grid](https://github.com/angular-ui/ng-grid) component for use in Rails 3.1 and above.
 Assets will minify automatically during production.

 ## Usage